adjust/ios_sdk/README.md

 ### <a id="device-ids"></a>Device IDs

-The adjust SDK offers you possibility to obtain some of the device identifiers.
+The Adjust SDK offers you possibility to obtain some of the device identifiers.

 ### <a id="di-idfa"></a>iOS Advertising Identifier